zwettemaan/TightenerDocs/Docs/Installing/Developer_Install.md

 Note: at the time of this writing, Tightener is still in the Alpha stage.

+The developer version of Tightener integrates the Tightener eco-system into your command line environment.
+Mac, Windows and Ubuntu Linux are supported.

+There is also an end-user version of Tightener, which is largely invisible.
+It is embedded into the [License Manager](License_Manager.md).
+If you need Tightener for UXP, you can get by with just installing the [License Manager](License_Manager.md); you don't need to install the full Tightener developer version.

 ## Downloading

 First download the complete Tightener release from one of the following pages: